AdityaK-27/Netflix_Data_Analysis_SQL/README.md

-# Netflix Movies and TV Shows Data Analysis using SQL
+# Netflix Data Analysis using SQL

 ![](https://github.com/AdityaK-27/Netflix_Data_Analysis_SQL/blob/main/logo.png)

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+This project dives into Netflix’s content catalog to perform an in-depth analysis using SQL.
+The aim is to uncover patterns, trends, and insights related to the platform’s Movies and TV Shows.
+The following sections detail the project’s goals, the questions explored, methods used, and key takeaways from the analysis.

 ## Objectives

-- Analyze the distribution of content types (movies vs TV shows).
+- Study how content is distributed between Movies and TV Shows.
-- Identify the most common ratings for movies and TV shows.
+-Discover which ratings appear most often across different content types.
-- List and analyze content based on release years, countries, and durations.
+-Investigate trends based on release year, country of origin, and duration.
-- Explore and categorize content based on specific criteria and keywords.
+-Classify content using keyword-based logic to extract targeted insights.

 ## Dataset